When and where was your first concert with the MCO? 1997 in Landshut.

 As a guest concertmaster, Henja has been invited to lead the Swedish Radio Symphony Orchestra, Scottish Chamber Orchestra, Münchner Kammerorchester, Deutsche Kammerphilharmonie Bremen, Kammerakademie Potsdam, Ensemble Resonanz and Deutsche Radiophilharmonie Saarbrücken.

-She has taught in countries including Germany, Italy, Spain and Ukraine.
-Since April 2017, Henja has been teaching her own violin class at the Hochschule für Musik und Theater Rostock.
+Henja has taught in countries including Germany, Italy, Spain and Ukraine.
+She is teaching her own violin class at the Rostock University of Music, and has been appointed professor of violin at the Musik und Kunst Privatuniversität of Vienna, starting in 2018.